 As of

-March 31, December 31,
+June 30, I December 31,

 2024 2023

-(dollars i n milli ions)
+(dollars i 1 millior 15)

-Cash and cash equivalents \$ 640.5 \$ 678.7
+Cash and cash equivalents \$ 667.2 \$ 678.7

 Restricted cash 1.0 1.0

-Total cash, cash equivalents and restricted cash shown in the condensed consolidated statements of cash flows \$ 641.5 \$ 679.7
+Total cash, cash equivalents and restricted cash shown in the condensed consolidated statements of cash flows \$ 668.2 \$ 679.7

-Deferred Policy Acquisition Costs-The following tables provides a reconciliation of the beginning and ending deferred policy acquisition costs, net of accumulated amortization, reported in other assets within the condensed consolidated balance sheets as of March 31, 2024 and 2023:
+Deferred Policy Acquisition Costs-The following table provides a reconciliation of the beginning and ending deferred policy acquisition costs, net of accumulated amortization, reported in other assets within the condensed consolidated balance sheets as of June 30, 2024 and 2023:

-2024 (dollars in 18.0 10.0 (6.6) 202 3
+2024 2023

-(dollars in millions)
+((dollars in millions)

 Balance, January 1 \$ 18.0 \$ 6.7

-Acquisition costs deferred 10.0 4.8
+Acquisition costs deferred 21.1 14.9

-Amortization expense (6.6) (2.6)
+Amortization expense (15.7) (11.1)

-Balance, March 31 \$ 21.4 \$ 8.9
+Balance, June 30 \$ 23.4 \$ 10.5

 Upcoming Accounting Pronouncements-In November 2023, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This ASU looks to provide improvements to the segment disclosure by providing users with more decision-useful information about reportable segments in a public entity.
-The main provisions require a company to disclose, on an annual and interim basis, significant expenses included within each reported measure of segment profit or loss, an amount for other segment items by reportable segment and a description of its composition.
+The main provisions require a company to disclose, on an annual and interim basis, significant expenses included within each reported measure of segment profit or loss, an amount for other segment items by reportable segment, a description of its composition and the title and position of the Chief Operating Decision Maker, or CODM, with an explanation of how the CODM uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding to allocate resources.
 It also requires all annual disclosures about a reportable segments' profit or loss and assets to be reported on an interim basis.
 Although we operate in only one reporting segment, we are still required to provide all the disclosures required by this ASU and all existing segment disclosures in Topic 280.

 The ASU is to be applied retrospectively to all prior periods presented in the financial statements with an effective date for all public entities for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
-We are currently evaluating the impact of this ASU.
+We will adopt this ASU in the fourth quarter of 2024 on a retrospective basis.
+We have currently identified the Chief Executive Officer as our CODM.
+We are currently evaluating the other impacts of this ASU.

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 This ASU looks to enhance the transparency and decision usefulness of income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
 The main provisions to the rate reconciliation disclosure require public entities on an annual basis to: disclose specific categories in the rate reconciliation and provide additional information for reconciling items that meet a quantitative threshold.
 The main provisions to the income taxes paid disclosure require that all entities disclose on an annual basis: the amount of income taxes paid disaggregated by federal, state and foreign taxes and the amount of income taxes paid disaggregated by individual jurisdictions in which income taxes paid meets a quantitative threshold.
-This ASU also requires all entities to disclose: income (loss) from continuing operations before income tax expense (benefit) disaggregated between domestic and foreign and income tax expense (benefit) from continuing operations disaggregated by federal, state and foreign.
+This ASU also requires all entities to disclose income (loss) from continuing operations before income tax expense (benefit) disaggregated between domestic and foreign and income tax expense (benefit) from continuing operations disaggregated by federal, state and foreign.